nsg/package-techniclauncher/README.md

 package-techniclauncher
 =======================

-Package TechnicLauncher and Java in a nice deb or rpm.
+Package TechnicLauncher in a nice deb or rpm.

-I can’t host this package because it contains Oracles Java, but you can build it your self inside a nice Docker container to get deb and rpm’s.

 I build this for my self, but share the Dockerfile's for you to use.